Calorique

 = 8 × Weight (kg) × Duration (hrs) × 1.00

 The MET value of 8 for burpees is sourced from the Compendium of Physical Activities.
-The climate factor of 1.00 accounts for High Point's average temperature of 59°F. Research shows that exercising in non-neutral temperatures increases energy expenditure as the body works to maintain its core temperature.
+The climate factor of 1.00 is Calorique's planning adjustment for High Point's average temperature of 59°F. Use it to compare scenarios, then rely on consistent tracking and body-weight trends for personal calibration.

-Burpees are a full-body calisthenic exercise that combines a squat, plank, push-up, and jump into one fluid movement.
-Widely considered one of the most effective bodyweight exercises for burning calories, burpees elevate heart rate rapidly while engaging nearly every major muscle group.
-They build both cardiovascular endurance and muscular strength simultaneously.
-Military and athletic training programs frequently use burpees as a benchmark for overall fitness.
+Burpees are a full-body calisthenic exercise that combines a squat, plank, push-up position, and jump into one fluid movement.
+Widely considered one of the most calorie-dense bodyweight exercises, burpees elevate heart rate rapidly while engaging nearly every major muscle group.
+The calorie burn changes sharply with pace and variation: step-back burpees, standard vigorous burpees, and max-effort jump burpees are not the same workload.

 Explore More Calorie Calculators